matevz-jazbec/java-basic-loops-exercises/README.md

 java Sandglass
 ```

+## Notes

-Each folder README contains the expected output and other notes.
+- Each folder README contains the expected output and other notes.
+- Each exercise is independent and does not use Java packages, so you can compile and run it directly from its folder.